pambrose/srcref/README.md

 * The regex parameter uses [this syntax](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html).
 * Add `&edit` to an existing _srcref_ URL to edit it.
-* If you deploy your own version of _srcref_, use the `PREFIX` environment variable to specify URL prefix.
+* If you deploy your own version of _srcref_, use the `PREFIX` environment variable to specify URL prefix and the `PORT` environment variable to specify the HTTP port.